How to Buy BCH in Canada

 How can I fund my account?

 Your Netcoins account can be funded with a cryptocurrency deposit, Interac e-Transfer, or a bank wire transfer.
-There are no funding fees imposed by us.

 Once you have funds in your Netcoins account, you’ll find that it’s super easy to buy Bitcoin Cash in Canada.